Hitanshuser50/Streamlit/Classification/README.md

    streamlit run app.py
   ```

-Note : if you have done some modification the rebuild the model by Running the Python file till then i am also uploding the pkl file and then Procced with the above Setup
+Note : If you've made any modifications to your code, be sure to rebuild the model by running the Python file.
+Additionally, I am uploading the latest version of the penguins_clf.pkl file.
+Once you have both the file available, you can proceed with the setup instructions provided earlier